bbbbbr/armstrong-gps-ephemeris/README.md

 ## About

-Retrieve EPO.BIN GPS data from MediaTek's servers on any platform that you can compile a Go binary for, rather than only those that support Garmin Connect.
+Retrieve EPO.BIN and CPE.BIN GPS data from MediaTek's servers on any platform that you can compile a Go binary for, rather than only those that support Garmin Connect.
 Since Garmin's software doesn't run natively on Linux, it's useful there.